andreijiroh-dev/leeksbot/CONTRIBUTING.md

 ## Preflight Checklist

 * [ ] Read and understand the project's [code of conduct](./CODE_OF_CONDUCT.md)
-* [ ] Agree to the [Developer's Certificate of Origin](https://developercertificate.org/) (We don't do CLAs here to minimize legal admin headaches with HCB.)
+* [ ] Agree to the [Developer's Certificate of Origin](https://developercertificate.org/) (We don't do CLAs here to minimize legal admin headaches with the HCB team.)
 * [ ] For Hack Clubbers, join the `#leeksbot-meta` (app dev and project meta discusions) and the main `#hackclub-leeks` channel.

 ### Requirements

+You can use Nix via our `devenv.nix` configuration (see <https://devenv.sh/install> for the installation guide).

+Alternatively, you can manually set up your development environment with the following

 * Node.js 20.x or later - When using `nvm` or `asdf`, please use the even-numbered LTS versions (if the latest version is even-numbered,wait until the official LTS announcement)